AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 In 2024, Australia published its voluntary AI Ethics Principles.
 In 2025, the Australian Government began consulting on mandatory AI guardrails.
 In 2026, your staff are pasting client data into ChatGPT every day and nobody in your organisation knows about it.

 The regulatory framework has not caught up yet.
 But the risk is already here.
-And when mandatory AI regulation arrives in Australia — as it inevitably will, following the EU’s AI Act and similar frameworks globally — businesses without existing governance will face the same scramble that many experienced when the Notifiable Data Breaches scheme took effect in 2018: expensive remediation, panicked policy writing, and retroactive controls applied to practices that should have been managed from the start.
+And when mandatory AI regulation arrives in Australia — as it inevitably will, following the EU’s AI Act and similar frameworks globally — businesses without existing governance will face the same scramble that many experienced when the Notifiable Data Breaches scheme took effect in 2018.

 The Problem: Shadow AI Is Already in Your Business